Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF)

-A diverse collection of FA methods has been extensively tested and applied to explain deep ML models, with one of the most prominent applications being the interpretation of convolutional neural networks for image classification \cite{wang2020attribution, sikdar2021}.
-By visualizing the attention regions of the model that overlap with objects of interest, FA methods have demonstrated significant success in interpreting their decision-making processes.

-However, this behavior may not be ideal for sensor placement.
-Figure~\ref{fig:image_cluster} presents four selected samples from the ImageNet image classification dataset \cite{deng2009imagenet}.
-If FA is directly applied to an image classification model to determine optimal color-sensor locations, the resulting sensors tend to cluster within the object of interest, as these are the pixels the model primarily uses for classification (Figure~\ref{fig:image_cluster}(e--h)).
+FA methods have been extensively applied to explain deep ML models, with one prominent application being the interpretation of image classification models by visualizing the attention regions that overlap with objects of interest \cite{wang2020attribution, sikdar2021}.
+However, this tendency to highlight adjacent locations may not be ideal for sensor placement, as it often results in redundant sensors.
+Figure~\ref{fig:image_cluster} presents four selected samples from the ImageNet image classification dataset \cite{deng2009imagenet,imagenet_data}.
+If FA is directly applied to an image classification model to determine optimal color-sensor locations, the resulting sensors tend to cluster within the object of interest, as these are the pixels the model primarily uses for classification (Fig.~\ref{fig:image_cluster}e--h).
 Such a distribution is rarely optimal, as it lacks information diversity and may be particularly problematic for tasks that rely on global contextual information from the surrounding environment.

-After implementing the clustering step prior to FA methods in image classification, the process systematically identifies all potential regions of interest along with their representative pixels as demonstrated in Figure~\ref{fig:image_cluster}(i--l).
+After implementing the clustering step prior to FA methods in image classification, the process systematically identifies all potential regions of interest along with their representative pixels as demonstrated in Fig.~\ref{fig:image_cluster}i--l.
 The results show distinct clusters corresponding to different objects (e.g., banana and starfish), with their respective cluster centers effectively representing multiple key regions of interest.
 The clustering correlation metric is defined as the Euclidean distance between pixels, integrating information from both the RGB color channels and the spatial positions of the pixels.
+We emphasize that this visualization represents only the intermediate clustering output, not the final CAAF results.
 This qualitative analysis illustrates how clustering can be used to efficiently pre-select salient image features and pinpoint the representative pixels within them.
-Importantly, these cluster centers form a reduced candidate set that encompasses information beyond the main object, thereby improving computational efficiency and sensor selection performance in subsequent FA analysis within CAAF.
+Importantly, these cluster centers form a reduced candidate set for the subsequent FA analysis in CAAF, improving computational efficiency and sensor selection performance.

-\subsubsection{Attribution based on correlation: correlated synthetic data}
+\subsection{Attribution based on correlation: correlated synthetic data}